I am very picky when it comes to what I put on my face as I have super sensitive skin.

 Melt the shea butter and coconut oil au bain marie.
 You do this by putting them in a bowl placed in a pan with shimmering water on low heat.

-The shea butter needs a bit more time, so start with melting it first and then add the coconut oil.
+The shea butter needs a little longer, so start with melting it first and then add the coconut oil.

-Once they’re both fully melted, remove the bowl from the heat and let it cool off.
-Then mix in the CBD extract.
+Once they’re both fully melted, remove the bowl from the heat and let it cool off for a few minutes, before adding the CBD extract.
 Stir well to make sure everything is equally mixed.

-Pour the mixture in a container and let it solidify.
-You can place it in the fridge for a bit if you like, but there is no need to store it there.
+Pour the mixture into a container and let it solidify.
+You can put it in the fridge for a bit if you like, but there is no need to store it there.

-The amount of CBD extract to use depends on how concentrated you want this homemade CBD salve to be and also which type of CBD you use.
+The amount of CBD extract depends on how strong you want your homemade salve to be and also which type of CBD you use.

-I really recommend consulting directly with a producer of CBD extract.
+I really recommend consulting with a CBD producer.
 Talk to someone who has the knowledge and who will be happy to provide you with all the information you need.

 Note: some natural ingredients such as coconut oil melt at higher temperatures.